-According to an article, “The Buzz About Bumble Bees,” in the current issue of National Wildlife, four once-common, widespread North American species have vanished from large portions of their former ranges.
+According to an article, “The Buzz on Native Pollinators,” in the 2009 issue of National Wildlife, four once-common, widespread North American species have vanished from large portions of their former ranges.
 A fifth may already be extinct.
 Scientists report similar losses across Europe, South America and Asia.

 Bumble bees face many threats, including habitat loss, pesticides, introduced diseases, climate change and competition from honey bees, says Sarina Jepsen, endangered species program director for the Xerces Society for Invertebrate Conservation and deputy chair of the IUCN Bumble Bee Specialist Group.
 A new, not-yet-published analysis conducted for IUCN concludes that up to a third of North America’s nearly 50 bumble bee species are declining.